kyriakosgeorgiades/flutterMobile/README.md

 ## Important

 Do not forget to change the name of the directory from `-` to `_` otherwise the project will not run.
+Since the app is hosted on a free service due to the inactivity the request will be a bit slow the first time untill it changes state from sleep to active.
+Please give it a few seconds to change a state when making the first request in a while!